Britain’s Brexit secretary resigns over plan to exit EU

 On Wednesday night, after a five-hour meeting with her cabinet, and months of struggle and delay, May emerged from 10 Downing Street to announce that her ministers had “collectively” approved her Brexit plan.

-The draft agreement, negotiated by British and European Union officials, is a decisive step toward finalizing Britain’s departure from the European Union in March.
+The draft agreement, negotiated by British and European Union officials, was a decisive step toward finalizing Britain’s departure from the European Union in March.

 The agreement, which has been compared to the world’s most complex divorce settlement, lays out the billions of euros that Britain will pay to leave, what rights Europeans living in Britain will have after Brexit, and how a 21-month transition period will work.

 Speculation mounted that there could be a leadership contest on the horizon.

 In order to trigger a vote of no confidence against May, 48 Conservative lawmakers have to submit letters calling for such a vote.
-In order to win the vote, however, the majority of Conservative lawmakers in Parliament need to vote against May.
-Commentators say that while there are probably enough to trigger the vote if they wanted to, May would likely win it.
+To win the vote, however, the majority of Conservative lawmakers in Parliament would need to vote against May.
+Commentators say that while there are probably enough lawmakers to trigger a no-confidence vote if they wanted to, May would likely survive it.

+In one of the many dramatic moments of the day, Jacob Rees-Mogg, a Conservative lawmaker, submitted a formal letter of no confidence in the prime minister.
+Rees-Mogg, who has been touted as a possible future leader of the Conservative Party, heads a pro-Brexit group of Conservative members of Parliament.

+He told reporters that it would be a letdown if others did not follow his lead – but he said he expect that they will.

 May barely won a disastrous election bid in 2017, securing just enough votes to govern, as long as her Conservative party aligned with Northern Ireland’s Democratic Unionist Party (DUP), which May needs to prop up her minority government.